Start: October 2015

 - Build critical management and leadership skills.

-The program is open to managers in DMAHS, as well as the Division of Mental Health and Addiction Services, Division of Developmental Disabilities, and other related state agencies such as the Department of Health as well as county welfare agencies.
-Approximately 30-35 competitively selected managers participate in each seven-month program cohort.
+The program is open to managers in DMAHS, as well as the Division of Mental Health and Addiction Services, Division of Developmental Disabilities, and other related state agencies such as the Department of Health, Department of Children and Families, as well as county welfare agencies.
+Approximately 30-35 competitively selected managers participate in each eight-month program cohort.
 Participants in each cohort have the opportunity to develop new, meaningful relationships across New Jersey’s health and human services agencies and work together to continuously improve services for residents in the state served by Medicaid.
-Since the first class kicked off in mid-October 2015, roughly 60 managers have participated in two cohorts, with a third cohort beginning in October 2017.
+Since the first class kicked off in mid-October 2015, roughly 90 managers have participated in three cohorts.

 The New Jersey Medicaid Academy is made possible by